How to Treat Sun Damaged Skin: A Florida Guide

 • Seal with barrier support: choose a moisturizer that reduces dryness without trapping too much heat

-For clients who want a clinic-style home plan, The Lumina Ultimate Resurfacing and Restorative Program ($165, available in 3 variants) is designed for mature, sun-damaged, and textured skin using mechanical resurfacing, hydration infusion, barrier support, and mineral SPF as part of the treatment sequence.
+For clients who want a clinic-style home plan, our Resurfacing Renewal Facial ($165) is designed for mature, sun-damaged, and textured skin using mechanical resurfacing, hydration infusion, barrier support, and mineral SPF as part of the treatment sequence.

 What usually slows progress